bhaddacak/cst-kit/README.md

 To all Buddhists and students of Pāli, this collection of texts is highly valuable.
 It should be made available, reliable, and systematically consistent.
 With this inauguration, the author hopes that the collection will be improved constantly, not kept untouched as a sacred artifact.
 The tidier structure we have, the more powerful tools we can create.
 With powerful tools, the learning will be more fruitful and enjoyable.

-So, the author encourages everyone who has capability (or a will to learn new and difficult things) study the collection and the tools provided, then make them even better.
+So, the author encourages everyone who has capability (or a will to learn new and difficult things) to study the collection and the tools provided, then make them even better.

 Typo data and other errors in texts can be sent directly to the author.
 Or if it is possible, the improvement can be done by *pull request* mechanism.